flageval-baai/FlagEval/mCLIPEval/README.md

     - and visualization of the evaluation results.

-## Structure
+## How to use?

-mCLIPEval contains three standalone modules with different entries.
+The complete use of mCLIPEval contains three standalone modules: data preparation, evaluation and visualization.

 | Module | Entry | Function | Documentation|
 |--------|-------|----------|-------|
 |Data Preparation| [download.py](download.py) |  Download datasets and organize the data directories properly for evaluation.|[download.md](download.md)|
 |Evaluation|[evaluate.py](evaluate.py)|Evaluate a model on selected datasets and output results in a json file.|[evaluate.md](evaluate.md)|
 |Visualization|[visual.py](visual.py)|Visualize the evaluation results through an interactive web app.|[visual.md](visual.md)|

 ## Datasets and Models